-The following is a comparison of the Group's business objectives as set out in the prospectus of the Company dated 28 February 2017 (the "Prospectus") with actual business progress from 15 March 2017 (the "Listing Date") to 31 March 2022.
+The following is a comparison of the Group's business objectives as set out in the prospectus of the Company dated 28 February 2017 (the "Prospectus") with actual business progress from 15 March 2017 (the "Listing Date") to 31 March 2023.

-Business objectives Actual progress · Our Group has acquired new motors and other necessary components for replacement of old temporary suspended working platforms.
+Business objectives Actual progress Strengthen our market position in the suspended working platform industry Our Group has acquired new motors and other necessary components for replacement of old temporary suspended working platforms.
 Diversify our income stream and capture the market demand of rental services of tower cranes Our Group acquired six tower cranes in order to capture the market demand of rental services of tower crane and meet the needs of our customers.
 Our Group retained two general technicians and a sales manager to support our operation in the tower crane rental business.